surniaulula/wpsso/readme.txt

 = 3.24.0 =

-2016/02/14 - This latest release includes many core filter name changes -- if you use additional WPSSO extensions, please make sure you update these as well.
+2016/02/14 - This latest release includes many core filter and variable name changes -- if you use additional WPSSO extensions, PLEASE MAKE SURE YOU UPDATE THESE AS WELL.